CESNET/eduroam-icinga/doc/tests.md

 Freeradius actively closes connections to national RADIUS server, when there is no traffic.
 When there is not enough monitoring activity, it could result in an incorrect test state.
 A solution for this could be to write some better test which could hold information for each server for last hour or so and test this.
-TODO
+TODO - depends on possible implementation of new/improved test.

 The command in icinga2 is set in two variants - for IdP+SP servers and for SP only servers (see parameters below).